G6NK/LFG.github.io/README.txt

-Simply place the LitFontGeneratorWebApp folder in your downloaded zip folder onto your desktop.
+Simply place the LFG.github.io folder in your downloaded zip folder onto your desktop.
-You can drag the Lit Font Generator shortcut to your desktop for easy access.
-You can also use the hot key "ctrl+alt+L" to automatically open the web app.
 This will be updated often.